Frequently Asked Questions

 Our team of professional carers are skilled in providing personal care, focusing on non-medical tasks designed to foster and uphold individual independence.

 These dedicated carers are trained in the provision of assistance for Activities of Daily Living (ADLs) and other non-medical tasks.
 Through this personalised support, we help individuals maintain their personal hygiene, independence, and overall quality of life.
-Our primary focus in personal care services is to cater to the individual’s essential needs while ensuring their utmost comfort.
+Our primary focus in personal care services is to cater to the individual’s essential needs while ensuring their utmost dignity and comfort.

 A snapshot of the personal care tasks that our Draycott team performs includes:

-• Assisting with bathing, showering, hair care, oral hygiene, and dressing.
+- Assisting with bathing, showering, hair care, oral hygiene, and dressing.

-• Helping with using the toilet, managing incontinence, and maintaining cleanliness.
+- Helping with using the toilet, managing incontinence, and maintaining cleanliness.

-• Providing support with walking, transferring, and using mobility aids.
+- Providing support with walking, transferring, and using mobility aids.

-• Preparing meals, assisting with eating, and monitoring nutrition.
+- Preparing meals, assisting with eating, and monitoring nutrition.

-• Reminding individuals to take their medications according to prescribed schedules.
+- Reminding individuals to take their medications according to prescribed schedules.

-• Assisting with light cleaning, laundry, and maintaining a tidy living environment.
+- Assisting with light cleaning, laundry, and maintaining a tidy living environment.

-• Offering social interaction, engaging in conversation, and providing emotional support.
+- Offering social interaction, engaging in conversation, and providing emotional support.

 Companionship is an essential aspect of human life that plays a significant role in our overall well-being.
 It refers to the connection, presence and support we experience with others, promoting a healthier and more fulfilling life.

-Our caregivers offer companionship with a comforting presence, engaging in meaningful conversations and activities with individuals we work alongside.
+Our carers offer companionship with a comforting presence, engaging in meaningful conversations and activities with individuals we work alongside.
 We expand opportunities for social engagement, activities, community events and more, with these social connections helping to alleviate feelings of loneliness and isolation experienced by our clients.

 Feeling less alone is a key element of companionship care, which nurtures and promotes a sense of belonging, where burdens are shared, and problems are solved together.